CR-Walker: Tree-Structured Graph Reasoning and Dialog Acts for Conversational Recommendation: CR-Walker: Conversational Recommendation Walker

-We define a typical knowledge graph $ G = (\mathcal{E},\mathcal{R}) $ under recommendation settings as follows: the entities on the graph are divided into three categories, namely the \textit{recommendation candidates}, \textit{attribute features}, and \textit{generic classes}.
-Each candidate entity is related to a set of attribute features, while each attribute feature is connected to its corresponding generic class.
+We construct a knowledge graph $ G = (\mathcal{E}, \mathcal{R}) $ as follows: the entities $\mathcal{E}$ on the graph are divided into three categories, namely \textbf{candidate items}, \textbf{attributes}, and \textbf{generic classes}.
+There are various relations $\mathcal{R}$ among these entities.
+Each candidate item is related to a set of attributes, while each attribute is connected to its corresponding generic class.
 There might also exist relationships between different attributes.
-To provide a more concrete example, under the movie recommendation setting, the candidate movie \textit{Titanic} is linked to attribute features \textit{Romance}, \textit{Leonardo DiCaprio} and \textit{James Cameron}, and these three attributes are linked to generic classes \textit{Genre}, \textit{Actor} and \textit{Director}, respectively.
+Taking movie recommendation as an example, the candidate movie \textit{Titanic} is linked to attributes \textit{Romance}, \textit{Leonardo DiCaprio} and \textit{James Cameron}, and these three attributes are linked to generic classes \textit{Genre}, \textit{Actor} and \textit{Director}, respectively.

-A graph described above now contains all the structured properties useful for making recommendations.
-At each dialog turn, the recommender's action can be viewed as navigating on such a graph to select informative entities to keep the conversation engaging and meaningful.
-However, the large search space for entities on a large-scale KG makes direct selection infeasible.
-Previous work \cite{moon2019opendialkg} had tried to tackle this problem by looking for a single reasoning path that originates from the entities mentioned in the last turn.
-Whereas the reasoning process within conversational recommendation is much more complicated: the origin of reasoning may not be from the last turn, and the reasoning path is usually not single-threaded.
-Thus, a feasible yet more expressive approach to entity selection is crucial for dialog generation.

-Inspired by the use of dialog acts to abstract semantics and discourse in TDS, we further observe the dialog act's connection with the graph reasoning process.
-We found that the same intent usually centers on key entities with similar features, with relevant neighboring entities added to elaborate.
-This resembles the hierarchical selection process of slot and values, forming a tree structure on the graph instead of a single path.
-We therefore propose to better model the reasoning process \textbf{using a reasoning tree that spans from a set of intent-related start points}.